luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 ```

 The script records:

-* EnergiBridge summary output in a per-run CSV file (`raw/run_k.csv`)
+- an EnergiBridge summary output in a per-run CSV file (`raw/run_k.csv`)
-* stdout/stderr in a log file (`raw/run_k.log`)
+- stdout/stderr in a log file (`raw/run_k.log`)
-* wall-clock runtime (`wall_time_s`) measured by the Python orchestrator
+- the wall-clock runtime (`wall_time_s`) measured by the Python orchestrator

 We use an EnergiBridge sampling interval of 100 µs, which is the default.
 This interval provides sufficient detail for our short-duration runs, capturing energy fluctuations.
 After each run, the script parses the EnergiBridge CSV and computes per-column deltas between the first and last recorded values for numeric counters.
-This helps in eliminating noise from transient power fluctuations and system stabilization effects.

-### Bias Mitigation and Experimental Protocol
+### Experimental Protocol

 An important inspiration for our protocol is the observation made by L. Cruz (2021) [8] that software energy measurements can be strongly affected by thermal state, background processes, and temporal drift [8].
 To reduce these sources of bias, the runner implements the following controls.